masashiijichi/Lede-project-01/README.md

 2. Adding interactive functions to experience the increasing complexity of Japanese names
 3. Analyzing data from different angle (is there a trend for the meaning of Chinese character used in Japanese names?)
 4. Interviewing experts on this area and parents who have a child
+5. Revising my scraping code (I had to manually input top 10 popular names for men in 1946)
+6. Last but no least, thoroughly check data and articles for errors

 # About this repository

 ### index HTML
 [index HTML](doc/lede_project.index.html) - an index html (click this to move to the website)
+### images files etc for the website
+[doc](doc) - a folder to store necessary png files and everything
 ### jupyter notebook
 [code 1](JPN_baby_name.ipynb) -  a Python file to scrape data from HTML website, to access API and to analyze dataset
 ### data